 Credit institutions and insurers

-The information we provide here is still relevant to these firms, specifically the section on how we will be applying our Handbook to firms in the temporary permissions regime.
+However, the information we provide here is still relevant to these firms, specifically the section on how we will be applying our Handbook to firms in the temporary permissions regime.

 Gibraltar-based firms that passport into the UK will not need to use the temporary permissions regime and will be able to continue to operate as they do now post-Brexit until 2020.
 The UK government will work closely with the Government of Gibraltar to design a replacement framework for after 2020.